 If you would rather support a local shop to purchase your board, check out these great vendors.

 Based in Milton and serves surrounding areas as well.
-Their website is in the works, but check out their Facebook and Instagram at @charcuterlea for additional information
+Check out their Facebook and Instagram at @charcuterlea for additional information

-Currently, open on Saturdays and Sundays.
 They offer delivery with a fee within Metro Atlanta (and a few select suburbs), as well as free pickup at various locations within the Buckhead/Sandy Springs area.
+Be sure to visit their FAQ page to find out more information.

-A commercial kitchen based in Inman Park with free pickup available at their location and delivery available ITP for a fee.
+A commercial kitchen based in Inman Park with free pickup available at their location and delivery available in limited ITP locations.

 What do you like to add to your charcuterie board?
 Are there other great local vendors we missed?
 Please add them in the comments!